-7.7.
-An Illustrative Simple Example
+5.1.
+An Illustrative Example

-In this section we provide an illustrative simple example to present the potential of the methodology described here.
-In particular, three consecutive image frames were used, see Figure 6.
-In these synthetic frames, the segmented human is synthesized by using the model based region synthesis approach.
-The sequence of changes (high-level) of the states of his body parts (head, (blue), arm (red), hand (green), and legs (yellow)).
+In this section we provide an illustrative example to present the potential of the methodology described here.
+In particular, three consecutive image frames were used, see bellow, to show an activity that takes place after either a verbal command (token), like "give the cup" is given, or "the man is looking for the cup" by himself.
+In these synthetic frames, the segmented human is imposed on the original images to visually make clear the sequence of changes (high-level) of the states of his body parts (head, (blue), arm (red), hand (green), legs (yellow)).
 In particularly, from each image frame the main parts of the segmented human body are extracted, represented and interrelated using the L-G graph.
 At this point, the SPNG connects these parts in consecutive frames to determine the changes of the states that take place.
 Between the first and the second frame, the token activates or causes the activation of the head to "look at" a certain direction, at the same time the arm is moving up and the legs change position.
 The SPNG graphically presents and connects these changes.
 The same happens between the second and the third frames, where the SPNG connects the body parts using the affect of the previous token.
 The important issue here is that the SPNG provides the ability of synchronizing the actions performed by each body part.
 In this particular example the NN model has no visual contribution since the involvement of learning cannot be shown from one example.